Josh Hamilton: Cincinnati Reds (2007)

 Hamilton was one of the Reds' best hitters in spring training in 2007, leaving camp with a .403 batting average.
 In order to retain the rights to Hamilton, though, the Reds would have to keep him on their Major League 25-man roster for the entire 2007 season, so they planned to use him as a fourth outfielder.

 Hamilton made his Major League debut at the age of 26 on April 2 against the Chicago Cubs in a pinch-hit appearance, receiving a 22-second standing ovation.
 As he was waiting to bat, Cubs catcher Michael Barrett said, "You deserve it, Josh.
 Take it all in, brother.
 I'm happy for you."
 After he lined out, Hamilton stayed in the game to play left field.
 He made his first start on April 10 against the Arizona Diamondbacks, batting leadoff.
 In that game, he recorded his first Major League hit, a home run off Édgar González.
 The next night, he hit another.
 Hamilton was named the National League Rookie of the Month for April.

 On May 22, the Reds placed Hamilton on the 15-day disabled list with gastroenteritis; they activated him on June 5 after he batted .333 (8-for-24) with four home runs and six RBIs in a six-game Minor League rehabilitation assignment.
 Hamilton went back on the DL on July 12 with a sprained wrist.

 Hamilton ended up starting most of the season in center field after an injury to Ryan Freel, but was shut out in the voting for the Rookie of the Year, which was won by Ryan Braun.
+For the 2007 season, he hit .292 with 19 home runs and 47 runs batted in in 90 games.

 On December 21, 2007, the Reds traded Hamilton to the Texas Rangers for Edinson Vólquez and Danny Herrera.